-- 374. Effective July 1, 2006, base wages for classifications 9202, 9203 and 9204 (Airport Communications series) shall be increased by eleven percent (11%). - 375.
+- 388. Effective July 1, 2006, base wages for classifications 9202, 9203 and 9204 (Airport Communications series) shall be increased by eleven percent (11%). - 389.
 A. New Hire Bonus: Full-time, non-exempt employees hired on or after July 1, 2007 shall be eligible to receive a \$1,000 new hire bonus upon completion of training.
-No individual employee may receive more than one such payment. - 376.
-The New Hire Bonus shall not be considered compensation for the purpose of computing retirement benefits. - 377.
+No individual employee may receive more than one such payment. - 390.
+The New Hire Bonus shall not be considered compensation for the purpose of computing retirement benefits. - 391.
 B. Referral Bonus: Effective July 1, 2007, employees in class 9202, 9203 and 9204 who refer a new applicant to the department in classification 9202 or 9203 shall be eligible to receive a referral bonus of \$1,000 upon that candidate's successful completion of training.
 To qualify, the referring employee must verify that the employee has made at least three contacts with the applicant prior to the start date of the training.
-For purposes of this provision, a "new applicant" is an individual who has not previously applied for a position in any of the following classifications: 9202, 9203 and 9204. - 378.
-The Referral Bonus shall not be considered compensation for the purpose of computing retirement benefits. - Human Services Agency Classifications 2905 Senior Eligibility Worker, 2912 Senior Social Worker, and 9703 Employment & Training Specialist 2 - 379.
-Effective July 1, 2014, the salary steps for 2905, 2912, and 9703 shall be adjusted to be the same as the current respective 2903, 2910, and 9702 salary steps, with the following differences: - a.
-Three salary steps shall be added above the 5-step range.
-The new top step for classes 2905, 2912, and 9703 will equal the current top step of classes 2905, 2912, and 9703, respectively. - b.
-Two salary steps shall be added below the 5-step range. - 380.
-Effective July 1, 2014, for incumbents in classes 2903, 2910, and 9702 at the Human Services Agency who are appointed to 2905, 2912, and 9703, respectively, upon appointment, those employees shall advance to the appropriate salary step as follows: - a.
-Employees receiving Acting Assignment pay as of May 7, 2014, shall advance to Step 10 in the respective new salary range. - b.
-Excluding the employees covered above, employees who have been at Step 5 of 2903, 2910, and 9702, for more than a year shall advance to Step 9 in the respective new salary range. - c.
-Employees who have been at Step 5 of 2903, 2910, and 9702 for less than a year shall advance to Step 8 in the respective new salary range.
+For purposes of this provision, a "new applicant" is an individual who has not previously applied for a position in any of the following classifications: 9202, 9203 and 9204. - 392.
+The Referral Bonus shall not be considered compensation for the purpose of computing retirement benefits.

+Human Services Agency Classifications 2905 Senior Eligibility Worker, 2912 Senior Social Worker, and 9703 Employment & Training Specialist 2

+393. Employees hired into classes 2905, 2912, and 9703 shall advance through the salary range in accordance with Article III.I (Seniority Increments) of this agreement, except that all employees shall advance to Step 5 upon completion of six (6) months of service at Step 4 in the respective new salary ranges.